Occasionalism: Hume's arguments, Berkeley and Leibniz

 These occasionalists' negative argument, that no necessary connections could be discovered between mundane events, was anticipated by certain arguments of Nicholas of Autrecourt in the fourteenth century, and were later taken up by David Hume in the eighteenth century.
-Hume, however, stopped short when it came to the positive side of the theory, where God was called upon to replace such connections, complaining that "We are got into fairy land [...]
-Our line is too short to fathom such immense abysses."
+Hume, however, stopped short when it came to the positive side of the theory, where God was called upon to replace such connections, complaining that "Our line is too short to fathom such immense abysses."

 Instead, Hume felt that the only place to find necessary connections was in the subjective associations of ideas within the mind itself.
 George Berkeley was also inspired by the occasionalists, and he agreed with them that no efficient power could be attributed to bodies.
 For Berkeley, bodies merely existed as ideas in percipient minds, and all such ideas were, as he put it, "visibly inactive".

 However, Berkeley disagreed with the occasionalists by continuing to endow the created minds themselves with efficient power.
 Gottfried Wilhelm Leibniz agreed with the occasionalists that there could be no efficient causation between distinct created substances, but he did not think it followed that there was no efficient power in the created world at all.
 On the contrary, every simple substance had the power to produce changes in itself.
 The illusion of transient efficient causation, for Leibniz, arose out of the pre-established harmony between the alterations produced immanently within different substances.
 Leibniz means, that if God did not exist, "there would be nothing real in the possibilities, not only nothing existent, but also nothing possible".